 - CleanMyMac X - A suite of utilities for keeping your Mac in tip top shape.

 - Homebrew - The Missing Package Manager for macOS (or Linux)

 - hub - GitHub's improved git (can be safely aliased to git)

 - GitHub CLI - GitHub on the command line.
 Great for creating PRs, etc.

 - ngrok - Exposes local servers to the public internet over secure tunnels

-Also, for those interested, here’s a big list I made for Frontend Developer Resources.
-Some of the things mentioned above are probably already in this list.
+Also, I made an extensive list for Frontend Developer Resources.
+Some of the things mentioned above are probably already on this list.